openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/01-create-project.md

 This will use the Quarkus Maven Plugin and generate a basic Quakus application, including the OptaPlanner extension, for you in the `knapsack-optaplanner-quarkus` subdirectory.

+Before we start, we have to remove the automatically generated unit-test classes:
+`rm -rf /root/projects/kogito/knapsack-optaplanner-quarkus/src/test/java/com`{{execute}}`

 # Running the Application

 We will now run the OptaPlanner application in development mode.
 This allows us to keep the application running while implementing our application logic.
 OptaPlanner and Quarkus will _hot reload_ the application when it is accessed and changes have been detected.